rcya1/rcya1.github.io/_posts/math/roots-of-unity/2021-04-18-complex-numbers.md

 ---
 title: Roots of Unity Filter Part 1 - Complex Numbers
 date: 2021-04-18 14:00:00 -0400
-categories: [Math Articles, Roots of Unity Filter]
+categories: [Math, Roots of Unity Filter]
 tags: [Math, Guide, Roots of Unity Filter, Roots of Unity, Complex Numbers]
 math: true
 toc: true
+toc_sticky: true
 excerpt: A complex number is a number z that can be expressed in the form z = a + bi, where a and b are real numbers, and i = sqrt(-1).
 All complex numbers can be graphed on the coordinate plane, where the x-axis represents the real component of the complex number, while the y-axis represents the imaginary component of the complex number.
 ---